Michael Peat: Life and career

 Peat stepped down as the Prince of Wales' private secretary in January 2011.
 He continued to undertake investment and financial projects for the Prince and provide advice on a part-time basis.
-Peat was replaced as principal private secretary by William Nye, formerly director of the National Security Secretariat, Cabinet Office and a career civil servant with experience working at the Home Office and the Treasury.
+Peat was replaced as principal private secretary by William Nye, formerly director of the National Security Secretariat, Cabinet Office and a career civil servant with experience at the Home Office and the Treasury.

 Peat became the new independent chairman of GEMS Education's Board of Directors in 2014.

 Honours

-Peat was made a Commander of the Royal Victorian Order (CVO) in 1994, promoted to a Knight Commander (KCVO) in 1998, and promoted again to Knight Grand Cross (GCVO) of the same order on 17 October 2011.
+Peat was appointed a Commander of the Royal Victorian Order (CVO) in the 1994 Birthday Honours, later elevated to a Knight Commander (KCVO) in the 1998 New Year Honours, and subsequently promoted to a Knight Grand Cross (GCVO) of the same order, effective on 17 October 2011.
 Peat is a freemason.

-He has also received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal for 20 years service to the Royal Family.